bmwadforth/jwt/README.md

         //Handle error
         log.Fatal(err)
     }

-    /*
-      You don't need to check for an error as long as you don't add a claim that is valid JSON grammar
-    */
     claims.Add(string(Subject), "your_subject")
     claims.Add(string(IssuedAt), time.Now())
     claims.Add("my_claim", "some_value")

-    //Chances are you want to use HS256 if you just want a 'jwt' token, err := New(HS256, claims, key)
+    //Use HS256 if you're just looking to generate a JWT to authenticate a client token, err := New(HS256, claims, key)
     if err != nil {
-        //Unable to create JWT for some reason, handle error here log.Fatal(err)
+        log.Fatal(err)
     }